Wednesday Evening Forecast Preview – KION546

 AIR QUALITY: Good

-Rest of Wednesday: Mostly cloudy with partial clearing on the north side of the bay.
-Coastal highs remain cool with upper 50s to upper 60s.
-Inland highs will cool further with low 70s to around 90ºF expected, though most areas will be sunny during the afternoon.
-Expect westerly onshore winds to be breezy at the coast and windy for inland valleys late in the day.
+Rest of Wednesday: Partly to mostly cloudy on the coast with cool high temperatures mainly in the 60s.
+Inland areas will become sunny with some high clouds in the south late.
+Cool for this time of year there too with highs mainly in the 70s-80s.
+Breezy westerly onshore winds will be gusty for the valleys later in the day.

-Overnight: Thick, widespread low clouds will make for mostly cloudy conditions at the coast and valleys.
-Far interior locations will be mostly clear.
-Lows will be in the 50s for most locations, while sheltered valleys will dip into the upper 40s.
-Coastal drizzle likely, patchy fog possible.
+Overnight: Widespread low clouds will take over the coast and valleys.
+Patchy fog, and a slight chance of coastal drizzle.
+High clouds will start to stream in from the south by morning.
+Lows will be in the 50s for most locations, with 40s in sheltered valleys.

-Thursday: Becoming partly cloudy on the bay and mostly sunny inland.
-Expect highs in the 60s to around 70ºF on the coast and low 70s to upper 80s inland.
-Westerly onshore winds will be breezy at the coast and windy for inland valleys late in the day.
+Thursday: Partly cloudy with a chance of scattered showers and thunderstorms, mainly south of Monterey Bay.
+Coastal highs in the 60s to low 70s with mainly 70s-80s inland.
+Breezy westerly onshore winds will be gusty for the valleys later in the day.

-Extended: The cooler, cloudier weather will continue into Friday with another round of morning drizzle possible.
-Temps will head back up and clouds will thin as we head into the weekend.
-Temps will once again cool next week with the return of coastal clouds.
+Extended: Tropical moisture will linger Friday giving us a slight chance of showers/thunderstorms.
+Temperatures warm back up through and out of the weekend.

 -------------------------------------------------------------------------